Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Introduction

 \section{Introduction}

 Reactive contact-rich (loco-)manipulation in high-dimensional state and action spaces poses significant challenges for real-time control.
-Sampling-based Model Predictive Control, or sampling-based predictive control (SPC), offers a principled framework to address these challenges by solving trajectory optimization problems online with a model in the loop, enabling adaptive behavior and constraint satisfaction \cite{li2024drop, howell2022predictive, jankowski2023vp, bhardwaj2022storm}.
+Sampling-based Model Predictive Control (SPC) offers a principled framework to address these challenges by solving trajectory optimization problems online with a model in the loop, enabling adaptive behavior and constraint satisfaction \cite{li2024drop, howell2022predictive, jankowski2023vp, bhardwaj2022storm}.
 However, the computational cost of forward simulation, combined with the challenge of effectively exploring the search space in high-dimensional, contact-rich environments, limits the applicability of real-time optimization to more complex behaviors and higher-frequency control.

-To address this, a promising line of work seeks to amortize the computational burden of online optimization by shifting it to an offline phase~\cite{ichter2018learning, fishman2023motion, zhou2024diffusion}.
-The key idea is to collect data, either from expert demonstrations or from model-based planning, and use it to train a generative model that captures the distribution of useful actions or control sequences.
-At test time, this model can then be used to guide or warmstart the sampling distribution in MPC, drastically improving efficiency and solution quality by focusing sampling on high-likelihood, constraint-satisfying regions of the action space.
+A promising line of work seeks to amortize the computational burden of online optimization by shifting it to an offline phase~\cite{ichter2018learning, fishman2023motion, zhou2024diffusion}.
+The key idea is to collect high quality data and train a generative model to capture a distribution of useful actions or control sequences.
+At test time, this model can be used to guide or warmstart the sampling distribution.
+The method attempts to drastically improve solution quality and efficiency by focusing sampling on high-likelihood, constraint-satisfying regions of the action space.